swift-embedded/swift-embedded/README.md

             "sourcekit-lsp.serverPath": "/Path/to/toolchain/swift-LOCAL-2020-01-04-a.xctoolchain/usr/bin/sourcekit-lsp",
             "sourcekit-lsp.toolchainPath": "/Path/to/toolchain/swift-LOCAL-2020-01-04-a.xctoolchain",
             ```
         - To integrate `openocd` and `arm-none-eabi-gdb` into vscode, you can use the `Cortex-Debug` extension.
-Example configuration:
+Example launch configuration:

             ```JSON
             {